vanessayyou/Creative-AI/README.md

 **Welcome to RedditBot:**

 This is a bot that will reply to any comment exactly once on a certain Reddit Thread if it contains the words "music" or "lyric", regardless of letter case.
+All API keys and credentials are already provided in the redditBot.py file.
-The following is the thread in question:
+The following is the demonstrational thread:
 - <a href="https://www.reddit.com/r/MusicAndLyricBotPosts/comments/7i1yuw/demonstrational_post/" target="_blank">Link to the demonstrational post in our subreddit.</a>
 * If the comment contains "lyrics", the bot will reply with some artifically generated lyrics.
 * If the comment contains "music", the bot will, right then and there, generate some music, access its own